Parabolic subgroups of complex braid groups: Intersection of parabolic subgroups

 The first property is clear, because the presentations providing the Garside structures are homogeneous.
 The second one is, by \autoref{prop:intervalissquarefree}, a consequence of the fact that all the Garside structures involved here can be defined as interval monoids associated to a generating set for $W$ made of involutions.
 This covers the case of the monoids attached to real reflection groups, to the $G(e,e,n)$, and to the well-generated exceptional 2-reflection groups.

-In this section, $B$ will be one of the mentioned complex braid groups, and $(B,B^+,\Delta)$ will denote the studied Garside structure, which is a support-preserving LCM-Garside structure, and satisfies the above two properties.
+In this section, $B$ will be one of the mentioned complex braid groups, and $(B,B^+,\Delta)$ will denote the studied Garside structure, which is a homogeneous, support-preserving LCM-Garside structure.
 Moreover, the parabolic subgroups for these Garside structures correspond to the parabolic subgroups of $B$ which were defined independently on the choice of a Garside structure, so there is no ambiguity here when using this term.
+We will not use the square-free property in this section (although it was used in the previous section to show that the Garside structure is support-preserving).

 Given such a complex braid group $B$ endowed with the corresponding Garside structure, we start by defining, for every parabolic subgroup $H$, a special element $z_H\in H$.
-In the case of an irreducible parabolic subgroup, we shall see that it coincides that our previous definition.
+In the case of an irreducible parabolic subgroup, we shall see that it coincides with our previous definition.
 We start by defining it for standard parabolic subgroups.
 Notice that this definition coincides with the ones in \cite{GODELLE2003} and \cite{CGGW} for Artin--Tits groups of spherical type.

 \begin{definition} Let $B_0=G_X$ be a standard parabolic subgroup of $B$.
 We define $z_{B_0}=(\Delta_X)^e$, where $e$ is the smallest positive integer such that $(\Delta_X)^e$ is central in $B_0$. \end{definition}